Skip to Content

 Instructions

-• Trim the fat cap on the whole brisket using a sharp knife, leaving ½-inch of fat or a partial fat cap to render as it cooks.
+• Trim the fat cap on the brisket using a sharp boning knife or chef's knife, leaving ½-inch of fat to render as it cooks.

-• Combine the dry ingredients for the spice rub in a bowl and coat the brisket on either side.
-Wrap the brisket with plastic and let it sit for 1 hour at room temperature.
+• Combine the spices for the dry rub in a bowl and coat both sides of the brisket.
+Wrap the brisket in plastic wrap and let it rest at room temperature for an hour.

 • Preheat the oven to 275℉ (135℃).
-Then, line a rimmed baking sheet with a wire rack.
-Pour 1½ cups of beef broth and 2-3 taps of liquid smoke into the baking sheet and set the brisket onto the wire rack fat side down.
+Prepare a rimmed baking sheet with a wire rack.
+Pour 1½ cups of beef broth and 2-3 taps of liquid smoke into the baking sheet.
+Then, place the brisket onto the wire rack fat side down.

-• Remove the brisket from the oven and set it on a cutting board.
-Tent with foil and let it rest for one hour.
+• Remove the brisket from the oven and transfer it to a cutting board.
+Tent the beef with foil and let it rest for one hour.

-• Slice the flat-cut part of the brisket against the grain into ¼ – inch slices.
-The point-cut brisket will have an opposing grain, and you can either slice the brisket against the grain for fatter, juicier slices or chop it up for other recipes.
+• Use a slicing knife to cut the flat-cut part of the brisket against the grain into ¼-inch slices.
+The point-cut brisket will have an opposing grain.
+Slice it against the grain for fatter, juicier slices, or chop it up.

 Notes